NVIDIA/spark-rapids/docs/FAQ.md

 regular `OutOfMemoryError` that was thrown before when the GPU ran out of memory.
 Originally we used `OutOfMemoryError` like on the CPU thinking that it would help to trigger GC in case handles pointing to GPU memory were leaked in the JVM heap.
-But `OutOfMemoryError` is technically a fatal exception and recovering from it, is not strictly supported.
+But `OutOfMemoryError` is technically a fatal exception and recovering from it is not strictly supported.
 As such Apache Spark treats it as a fatal exception and will kill the process that sees this exception.
 This can result in a lot of tasks being rerun if the GPU runs out of memory.
 These new exceptions prevent that.
-They also provide an indication to various GPU operators that the GPU ran out of memory and how that operator might be able to recover. `RetryOOM` indicates that the operator should roll back to a known good spot and then wait until the memory allocation framework decides that it should be retired. `SplitAndRetryOOM` is used when there is really only one task unblocked and the only way to recover would be to roll back to a good spot and try to split the input so that less total GPU memory is needed.
+They also provide an indication to various GPU operators that the GPU ran out of memory and how that operator might be able to recover. `RetryOOM` indicates that the operator should roll back to a known good spot and then wait until the memory allocation framework decides that it should be retried. `SplitAndRetryOOM` is used when there is really only one task unblocked and the only way to recover would be to roll back to a good spot and try to split the input so that less total GPU memory is needed.